Tscubii/win11-intel-mac/README.md

 1. Reboot the Mac, hold Option, and select EFI Boot (if there's two, select the rightmost one)

-If you're on a MacBook, now's the time to plug in the external keyboard.

 Windows 11 Setup rejects the drivers in the `$WinPEDriver$` folder because it thinks it already has the best ones.
 Add them to WinPE BEFORE it scans that folder.

+If you're on a MacBook, you can't use the built-in keyboard or touchpad at this time.
+Plug in the external keyboard and unplug it after running the last command.

 2. Press Shift+F10 and run the commands as shown below: